SheatNoisette/VoltaireConnect/README.md

 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

-A simple web extension for Firefox to detect spelling mistakes in Projet-Volatire website.
-This is a proof of concept to learn WebExtensionAPI and JavaScript.
+A simple web extension for Firefox to detect spelling mistakes in Projet-Voltaire website.
+This is a proof of concept to learn WebExtensionAPI and TypeScript.

-This extension has been tested on Firefox 75 and Projet-Volaire 7.2.27.1.
+This extension has been tested on Firefox 75 and Projet-Voltaire 7.2.27.1.
 The extension should work fine on Chrome but has not been tested extensively.

 # Required tools